Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Breath Tests

-Breath testing isn’t as common but is gaining traction for law enforcement purposes, for finding recent uses similar to how an alcohol breathalyzer works with alcohol detection.
+Breath testing isn’t as common yet, but it’s gaining ground for law enforcement, similar to how alcohol breathalyzers work for detecting recent use.

 -